-Practice Theory can provide a framework for understanding of the social and infrastructural conditions which can allows behaviours to flourish (Shove and Spurling, 2013).
+Practice Theory can provide a framework for understanding of the social and infrastructural conditions which can allow behaviours to flourish (Shove and Spurling, 2013).
 Acknowledging other fuller accounts of the literature which settle cycling as a practice (Watson, 2013, Spotswood et al., 2015, Oldenziel et al., 2016, Larsen, 2017a, 2017b, Rérat, 2019) , we draw principally upon the work of Reckwitz (2002), and Shove et al. (2012) to frame our analysis.
 Specifically, this provides the framework to understand the “routinized type of behaviour” (Reckwitz, 2002 p249) that is cycling, and how it intersects with the three core elements of a practice: materials, competencies and meanings.
 Shove et al. (2012 p.14) goes on to define those elements thusly: Materials are “things, technologies, tangible physical entities and the stuff of which objects are made”, in this case, bicycles, roads, physical infrastructure and so on; competencies reflect the ‘skills’ or ‘know-how’ which a cyclist will use (or potentially, lack) when riding their bicycle; and meanings are the emotional, social and symbolic significance of the practice.

 In deploying this thinking, we must acknowledge and negotiate its limits.
 In particular, this combination of the three elements means cycling practices may look and feel different in each place (Sheldrick et al., 2017).
 In this way, we must caution against an over-enthusiastic policy transfer which becomes shorn of context (Thrift, 1997, Bristow, 2010).
 However, in exploring cycling in a city without an established cycling culture compared to its peers (i.e. Liverpool), we are in effect studying the absence of established practice and what current practitioners tell us about how it might flourish (Shove and Spurling, 2013).

 We must also engage with another crucial element: policy making.
 We note Shove’s (2014) arguments that the value of Practice Theory is premised on its inapplicability to policy, however we also note Keller et al. (2016) argument that Practice Theory-informed studies have a particular utility in informing policy-makers.
-To resolve this, we draw upon Buck and Nurse (2021) who identify the actions of others (i.e. policymakers) as a fourth element that informs a practice.
-In doing so, we hold with Keller et al. (2016) that Practice Theory-informed analysis can support good policymaking.
+To resolve this impasse, we draw upon Buck and Nurse (2021) who identify the actions of others (i.e. policymakers) as a fourth element that informs a practice, and plays a role in resolving some of the original three elements (e.g. providing material infrastructure, supporting training programmes, or creating narratives that instil positive meaning – or indeed not) .
+In doing so, we hold with Keller et al. (2016) that a Practice Theory-informed analysis can support good policymaking by understanding how the actions of policymakers can positively or negatively inform the practice.
 It is in this way that we subsequently deploy Practice Theory – not as a means to analyse policy itself, but rather as a means to understand the daily practices of cycling in the city, to recognise that policymakers do play a central role in how that practice is carried out, and to use those experiences to improve policy-making for cycling.

 Methodological Approach